Semicolonstartingtexts/conversationhubstandards/standards.md

 Preferring Hierarchy

-Preferrings Of Governing and Regulating Entities Of The System
+Preferrings Of Governing Entities Of The System

 Preferrings Of Managing Entities Of The System